In this Grammar Tip, we’re going to talk about the punctuation known as quotation marks.

 The primary reason to use quotation marks is to indicate a direct quote of spoken or written content.
 If you’re writing something that includes an exact quote of something someone said or wrote, put quotation marks around it.

 Quotation marks are also sometimes used to indicate something isn’t true or to indicate irony—it’s a device known as sneer quotes or scare quotes.
-In conversation, we call these air quotes.
+In conversation, we use the first two fingers on both hands and call these air quotes.

 A common mistake with quotation marks is to use them around a slogan or a tagline.
 Don’t do this.
 Think about it: If your company slogan is not a direct quote with attribution – and it’s probably not – why would you put punctuation marks around it that suggest it isn’t true?